 Duff & Phelps has agreed to be acquired for $665M by a private-equity consortium that includes Carlyle , with the $15.55-a-share offer representing a 19.2% premium to Duff & Phelps...

 Ahead of the Bell: Dow futures are trading up 10 points and S&P futures are trading up 2 points.
 Hours before the deadline on the fiscal cliff on the last day of 2012, Congress and the White House still have not struck a deal.
 The main sticking point between the two political parties remain the level at which to tax Americans.
 Democrats have proposed taxing households that make over 250K, while Republicans prefer to extend tax rates for everyone.
 Economists believe, regardless if there is a deal or not, the political impasse in Washington on the budget negotiations this year will have a significant drag on the economy in 2013.

-On the economic calendar today, new home sales for October will be out after the opening bell, a reading of 390K is forecasted compared with 389K for September.
-The dollar is up against the major currencies.
-Gold is trading at $1,735.
-Crude oil is currently trading at $87 a barrel.
+On the economic calendar today, Dallas Federal Reserve survey for December will be out after the opening bell, a reading of 1 is expected compared with -2.8 for November.
+The dollar is up against the euro and down against the British pound...